bd4sur/bd4sur.github.io/markdown/blog/Cyber-计算原理.md

 **Gödel's Disjunction 哥德尔的选言命题**

-> So the following disjunctive conclusion is inevitable: Either mathematics is incompleteable in this sense, that its evident axioms can never be comprised in a finte rule, that is to say, **the human mind (even within the realm of pure mathematics) infinitely surpasses the powers of any finite machine, or else there exist absolutely unsolvable diophantine problems.**
+> So the following disjunctive conclusion is inevitable: Either mathematics is incompletable in this sense, that its evident axioms can never be comprised in a finite rule, that is to say, **the human mind (even within the realm of pure mathematics) infinitely surpasses the powers of any finite machine, or else there exist absolutely unsolvable diophantine problems.**

 [参考资料](https://www.zhihu.com/question/549218308/answer/2711623909)